 The building up of a professional network and the ability to work in an entrepreneurial and creative way are focus points of the study programme.

 The music programme has collaborated for more than twenty years on an interdisciplinary basis with the dance and visual arts programmes, both in terms of interdisciplinary artistic creation and artistic research (for example, research into injury prevention).
 Since 2010 when the music, drama, dance and corresponding teacher-training courses were housed on the one campus, this basic collaboration has grown into a far-reaching and dynamic cross-pollination between all artistic disciplines.
 The cross-discipline collaborations initially took place between the artistic programmes of the AP, but more recently there have been collaborative projects taking place between other programmes within the college of higher education.

 The programme aims for a strong sense of interaction between education, research, and artistic practice.
 By involving teachers in the research groups and researchers in the teaching process, the last ten years have witnessed a growing interplay between the Music programme and the third cycle of study.
-The course unit Research, the institution’s research activities, and reflection ensure that the institution keeps its finger on the pulse.
-Research is centred on four research groups, each being actively focused on a specific aspect of artistic theory and practice.
+The programme keeps its finger on the pulse through the Research and Research Practice programme, research activities and reflection.
+The research work is clustered into four research groups, each actively focusing on a specific aspect of artistic theory and practice.

 Working in tandem with the research function, there are two active performance practice work groups: the Workgroup for Historically Informed Performance Practice (WHIP) and the Workgroup for Contemporary and Current Music (WHAM).
 These are focused on the production of artistic projects, and inspire and build further on research results, amongst other things.